 Our free cheat sheet covers every learning objective in the National Standards for Personal Finance Education and the corresponding Kids' Money Lesson Plans - we cover each and every standard!

-12th-graders are on the cusp of graduation, meaning they will be earning their own incomes in no time.
+12th-graders are on the cusp of graduation, meaning they will be earning their own income in no time.
 As they move into adulthood, they need to navigate living costs and know strategies to maximize their earnings.
-You can explain that there is much more to income than a monthly paycheck: students also need to consider benefits, the forms of payment (commissions, salary, wages, tips, bonuses, etc.), and employer-sponsored retirement plans.
+You can explain that there is much more to income than a monthly paycheck: Students also need to consider benefits, forms of payment (commissions, salary, wages, tips, bonuses, etc.), and employer-sponsored retirement plans.
 You can also show them that non-tangible benefits matter as they search for jobs, such as working conditions, remote work, and career advancement potential.

 Teachers may approach this topic in various ways.
 Students want to know details about earning income, how to make the most they can, which fields they may be interested in, and whether they should pursue higher education and training within their industry.
 Some methods to show them more include:

 - Have students research the benefits of different jobs, both tangible and intangible.
 Learners can create PowerPoints or posters showing several careers, their average pay, benefits, non-economic advantages, and health and retirement packages in these professions.